ycd/toc/README.md

    Usage: toc [options]
    Options:
       -p, --path <path>        Path for the markdown file.
       -a, --append             Append toc after <!--toc-->, or write to stdout.
       -b, --bulleted           Write as bulleted, or write as numbered list.
       -s, --skip               Skip the first given number of headers.
+      -d, --depth              Set the number of maximum heading level to be included.
       -h, --help               Show this message and exit.
    ```
 ---